hewol/aerOS/archiso.md

-You can build this iso if you have the right version of Archiso.
+You can build this iso if you have Archiso.
 Archiso is a package supplied by Arch Linux that will always undergo changes.

-You can follow up the versions via this link.
+You can ensure the package version with this link: https://www.archlinux.org/packages/extra/any/archiso/

-https://www.archlinux.org/packages/extra/any/archiso/

-We are now using this version
+We are now using this version: archiso-version=archiso 73-1

-archiso-version=archiso 72-1

-sudo pacman -Q archiso and you will know your version
+Run `sudo pacman -Q archiso`, and you will know your version.

-Downgrade to this version via a command in the terminal if you have a higher version.

-`sudo downgrade archiso`

-and choose the right version.

-Add it to the ignore list of pacman.

 If you have a lower version then update your system.
-Check to see if archiso is not added to your /etc/pacman.conf in the list of ignores.
-Delete it if it is in there.
-Then update.
+The required version of Archiso usually should be the current version.